-Canadian produced hydrocarbons, from the world’s third largest reserves, are ESG positive and have competitive breakeven supply costs.
+Canadian-produced hydrocarbons are from the world’s third largest reserves, are ESG positive, and have competitive breakeven supply costs.

 The potential for LNG is vast.
 Natural gas is reduced to 1/600th of its original volume in liquid form, thus making it economical and feasible to transport over long distances in specially designed equipment.

 As the global demand for LNG is expected to rise by 50% between now and 20505, there is a significant opportunity for Canadian LNG, which is cost competitive and well-positioned to export to regions like Asia.
 Crew is well positioned in Northeast British Columbia, with prolific Montney assets to support this growth.

 With federal and provincial investment programs supporting clean-energy initiatives, companies with strong ESG performance will have an upper hand in attracting capital and gaining stakeholder support for future projects.

 The importance of just one Canadian LNG project

 - Once fully complete, LNG Canada equates to ~18 million cars off the road annually6